njooma/code-slinger/content/posts/a-better-way-to-localize.md

 }
 {{< / highlight >}}

-There are some obvious downsides with this method: you cannot use it in storyboards, and you lose the ability to leave comments for your translators (just to enumerate a few).
+There are some obvious downsides with this method: you cannot use it in storyboards, and you lose the ability to automatically export localization files using Xcode's built-in "Export for Localization" option.

 To address the first: if you haven't figured it out yet, you will soon, but storyboards kinda suck.
-I'll often use storyboards only to layout the most simple user interfaces, but still customize and set text in the view controller.
+Using them as part of a team can get extremely frustrating, it's nearly impossible to handle any merge conflicts, and I usually end up setting a lot of content in code anyway (less and less because Apple keeps making strides, like named color assets, but storyboards still have some work to do).
+I guess if you're living the storyboard life you theoretically could create an extension on `UILabel` that allowed you set the `LocalizationKey` via `@IBInspectable`.
+Or by subclassing `UILabel`.
+So not impossible to use with storyboards, but you lose some main benefits (namely strongly-typed keys).

-To address the second: this is really only an issue if you're using Xcode's automatic export features to create your XLIFF files to send to translators.
+To address the second: It's a little more work up-front, but you will have to create your own `Localizable.strings` file (and `.stringsdict` if needed).
+Every translation service I have used will allow you to upload a `.strings` file and can parse and translate your phrases from there.
+So a mild up-front inconvenience in exchange for larger benefits.
+And I'm sure if you really wanted to automate, you could script the creation of a `.strings` file by extending the `LocalizationKey` protocol with `comment: String` and `defaultValue: String` fields and then iterating over the `case`s.

-So yeah, there are drawbacks.
-But like I said in the opening of this post, localization for iOS not great.
-You won't hear me say it often, but sometimes Android dev gets it right.
+So yes, there are drawbacks.
+But like I said in the opening of this post, localization for iOS not great and I found that this makes it more tolerable.

 <iframe src="https://open.spotify.com/embed/track/3RHxEG6JqPKNesUpEv3FUg?theme=white&view=list" width="100%" height="380" frameborder="0" allowtransparency="true"></iframe>